-In cases of Rh incompatibility (when the mother is Rh negative and the baby is Rh-positive) the mother is given a shot of Rh-immune globilin around the twenty-eighth week of pregnancy, and within 72 hours after a delivery, miscarriage or invasive procedure, such as amniocentesis or fetal surgery.
-These shots will eliminate the baby’s red blood cells from the mother’s body, and prevent the mother from developing antibodies that could be harmful to future pregnancies.
+In cases of Rh incompatibility (when the mother is Rh negative, and the baby is Rh-positive) the mother is given an injection of Rh-immune globulin around the twenty-eighth week of pregnancy, and within 72 hours after a delivery, miscarriage or invasive procedure, such as amniocentesis or fetal surgery.
+These shots will eliminate the baby’s red blood cells from the mother’s body and prevent the mother from developing antibodies that could be harmful to future pregnancies.
 These shots are not harmful to the developing fetus.

 How Does Hemolytic Disease of the Newborn Affect Delivery, and How is it Treated After Birth?

-Most babies who develop and are diagnosed with HDN in-utero are treated before delivery.
-However, babies with HDN may be born with severe hyperbilirubinemia and jaundice, which affects the baby’s liver.
+Most babies born with HDN will not have long-term health conditions related to the condition.
+However, it is important that babies with HDN are monitored closely for hyperbilirubinemia and jaundice, which affects the baby’s liver.
 In extreme cases, kernicterus may occur — this is the most severe form of hyperbilirubinemia, which causes a buildup of bilirubin in the brain.
 This can cause seizures, brain damage, deafness and rarely, death.